Skip to main content

 • For women: Consuming 4 or more drinks within 2 hours.

-Binge drinking poses several risks, including:
+Binge drinking introduces several risks, including:

 • Increased risk of accidents, injuries, and alcohol poisoning.